 When absences are due to illness, university-related activities, or other conditions beyond the student's control, the student should inform his or her professors immediately and ask for confirmation from the Health Center or another appropriate party.
-Please note that no faculty member is required to excuse a student from a class.
+No faculty member is required to excuse a student from a class.
+A student who misses a significant portion of their classes is in the same position as a student who did not enroll in the course.
+For this reason, instructors can administratively withdraw a student for missing 25% or more of their classes even when they have excused those absences.
+Students who need to miss a significant portion of their classes for medical reasons should take a Medical Leave of Absence.